-Are you consider a Women’s and Gender Studies major and want more information?
-Are you wondering what sorts of jobs you can get with a major in Women’s and Gender Studies?
+Are you consider a Women’s and Gender Studies major or double major and want more information?
+Are you wondering what sorts of jobs WGS graduates hold?

-When Barbara Luebke and Mary Ellen Reilly began researching this question over twenty years ago, they found Women’s Studies graduates working in a variety of fields.
+When researchers, Barbara Luebke and Mary Ellen Reilly, began examining what jobs WGS majors held after after graduation, they found them working in a variety of fields.
 This included education, health care, the media, the arts, politics, law, social work, psychology, sports, business and industry.
-They found Women’s and Gender Studies graduates holding the following jobs:
+The jobs reported included: